-Students may bring automobiles on campus, but vehicles must display a Southwest hangtag.
-One parking hangtag will be given to each student upon registration.
-Each additional parking hangtag will cost \$5.00.
-Cars not displaying a hangtag will be ticketed.
-Students parking in any zone other than that designated on the hangtag will be ticketed.
+Students may bring automobiles on campus, but must register all vehicles.
+Students parking in any zone other than that designated will be ticketed.
 Parking lots are provided for students.
 The charge for parking violations will double if fee is not paid within ten days after receiving a ticket.